Here is What You Will Learn!

 Content is not intended for use outside the scope of the learner's license or regulation.
 Physical therapy continuing education courses should not be taken by individuals who are not licensed or otherwise regulated, except, as they are involved in a specific plan of care.

-Course Objectives
+Learning Objectives

 Upon completion of this continuing education seminar, participants will be able to: